Monroe Community College: Academics

-Today, Monroe Community College hosts a diverse student body and offers 100+ degree and certification programs.
+Monroe Community College offers 100+ degree and certification programs.

-Of the approximately 25,000+ students who take classes through Monroe Community College annually, more than 65 percent are under 25 years old, and more than half are women.
+Of the approximately 25,000+ students who take classes through Monroe Community College annually, 65 percent are under 25 years old, and more than half are women.
 The majority of students are enrolled in certificate and degree programs.
 In addition, the college trains the area's workforce through open enrollment and corporate training programs, serving small to mid-size employers.

-Many students opt to take a "2+2" transfer program, in which they enroll in a program to earn their associate degree in two years with the intent of transferring to a college or university — such as the University of Rochester, Rochester Institute of Technology, Saint John Fisher College, Roberts Wesleyan College, SUNY Geneseo, SUNY Brockport, Nazareth College, or the Eastman School of Music — to complete a bachelor's degree.
+MCC offers a "2+2" transfer program, in which students enroll in a program to earn their associate degree in two years with the intent of transferring to a college or university — such as the University of Rochester, Rochester Institute of Technology, Saint John Fisher College, Roberts Wesleyan College, SUNY Geneseo, SUNY Brockport, Nazareth College, or the Eastman School of Music — to complete a bachelor's degree.

-MCC lives its vision as a champion of equity, opportunity, innovation, and excellence while transforming students' lives and local communities.

 Student life

-Students maintain a regular newspaper, The Monroe Doctrine, which includes both a bi-weekly print version and an online version.
-The radio station (closed circuit/web feed only) is also student operated.
-More than 60 student clubs and organizations enhance the college experience for MCC students through leadership and learning opportunities outside the classroom.
+MCC is home to over 60 chartered clubs and organizations, including an online radio station (WMCC) and a regular newspaper, The Monroe Doctrine.
+The newspaper includes both a print version and an online version.

 The Student Association, of which all currently enrolled students are members, is governed by the Brighton Campus Student Government Association (SGA) and the Downtown Campus Student Events and Governance Association (SEGA).

 The Campus Activities Board (CAB) is the events organization at MCC.
 The CAB sponsors on-campus activities such as Freestyle Fridays, Fall Fest and Spring Fling.
 CAB also brings in Guest Speakers to present on various current issues of interest to students.

 Phi Theta Kappa, the international honor society of two-year colleges and academic programs, has a chapter on the MCC campus.
 The chapter also participates in the Honors in Action Study Topic and the College Project to remain a 5-star chapter.

-MCC offers smart classrooms, interactive videoconferencing capabilities, eight electronic learning centers (the largest of which has 100+ workstations), the Warshof Conference Center (open to the public), dental clinic, fitness and dance studios, a synthetic turf field, and a variety of dining and restaurant options.
+MCC offers smart classrooms, interactive videoconferencing capabilities, eight electronic learning centers, the Warshof Conference Center, dental clinic, fitness and dance studios, a synthetic turf field, and a variety of dining and restaurant options.
 The Brighton Campus, along with the Applied Technologies Center on West Henrietta Road and the Downtown Campus is completely wireless.
 A 56000 sqft. athletics facility – the PAC Center – is also located on the Brighton Campus.

 MCC provides residence halls for on-campus living.
-The Alice Holloway Young Residence Halls opened on the Brighton Campus in 2003.
+The Alice Holloway Young Residence Halls opened on the Brighton Campus in 2003, in honor of Alice Holloway Young, a trustee of the college.
 There are four residence halls: Alexander Hall, Canal Hall, Pioneer Hall, and Tribune Hall.